jaraco/cssutils/docs/html/_sources/README.txt

 Compatibility
 =============
 cssutils is developed on standard Python.
-Since 0.9.6 all tests pass on Jython (2.5.1) too.
+Since 0.9.6 all tests pass on Jython (from v2.5.1) too.

 License